George Brown (cricketer, born 1887): Cricket career

-Early life and career
+Early life and cricket career

-Brown was born at Cowley in October 1887, the son of Edwin Brown and Sarah Ann (née Casey).
-Brown was offered a trial at Hampshire in 1906, walking the 60 miles from Oxford to Southampton hauling his possessions in a tin trunk.
-He subsequently joined the ground staff at Hampshire alongside Alex Bowell, Alec Kennedy, Walter Livsey, Phil Mead, and Jack Newman; together, they formed the first major intake of professional cricketers at Hampshire.
-An all-rounder, Brown made his debut in first-class cricket for Hampshire against the touring Gentlemen of Philadelphia at Southampton in 1908, deputising as wicket-keeper for Jimmy Stone.
-He established himself in the Hampshire team in 1909, making 23 first-class appearances, making 530 runs at an average of 17.09.
-With his medium pace bowling, he took 3 wickets at a bowling average of 25.03.
-In just his second County Championship match, he claimed his maiden five wicket haul with figures 5 for 47 against Somerset; he would follow that up by taking five wickets or more in an innings twice more.
+George Brown was born in Cowley on 6 October 1887.
+In early adulthood he worked as an attendant at the Littlemore Hospital near Oxford, and played for the hospital cricket team.
+While playing against Oxford University he was observed by the cricketer C. B. Fry, who asked with Brown if he wished to pursue a career as a professional cricketer.
+He was then offered a cricket trial with Hampshire in 1906, walking the 60 mi from Oxford to Southampton while hauling his possessions in a tin trunk.
+He subsequently joined the ground staff at Hampshire alongside Alex Bowell, Alec Kennedy, Walter Livsey, Phil Mead, and Jack Newman; together, they formed the county's first major intake of professional cricketers.
+An all-rounder, Brown made his first-class debut for Hampshire against the touring Gentlemen of Philadelphia at Southampton in 1908, deputising as wicket-keeper for Jimmy Stone.
+To play for Hampshire in the County Championship, he had to qualify to play through a two-year residency period, which by the 1909 season he had served.
+He established himself in the Hampshire team in 1909, making 23 appearances and scoring 530 runs at an average of 17.09.
+With his medium pace bowling, he took 39 wickets at an average of 25.03.
+In just his second County Championship match, he claimed his maiden five-wicket haul with figures of 5 for 47 against Somerset; he took five or more wickets in two further innings during the season.